TomTruyen/TomTruyen/README.md

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working at [Wisemen](https://www.wisemen.digital) as an Android Developer
-- 🌱 I’m currently learning Ktor.
+- 🌱 I’m currently learning Ktor + KMP.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm a passionate individual who thrives on the electrifying beats of rock/metal music, pumps iron at the gym, and indulges in the wonders of technology.